openshift/osdctl/docs/command/osdctl_network_verify-egress.md

       --debug                   (optional) if provided, enable additional debug-level logging -h, --help                    help for verify-egress
       --no-tls                  (optional) if provided, ignore all ssl certificate validations on client-side.
-      --region string           (optional) AWS region
+      --platform string         (optional) override for which endpoints to test.
+Either 'aws' or 'hostedcluster' --region string           (optional) AWS region
       --security-group string   (optional) security group ID override for osd-network-verifier, required if not specifying --cluster-id
       --subnet-id stringArray   (optional) private subnet ID override, required if not specifying --cluster-id and can be specified multiple times to run against multiple subnets